-The Embassies’ usually process 90% of non-settlement applications in 3 weeks, 98% in 6 weeks and 100% in 12 weeks of the application date.
-If the visa processing is experiencing delays, the Embassy will publish about it on its website to explain what is happening.
+The Embassies usually process 90% of non-settlement applications in 3 weeks, 98% in 6 weeks and 100% in 12 weeks of the application date.
+If the visa processing gets delayed, the Embassy will publish about it on its website to explain what is happening.

 If the Embassy has taken more than 15 working days to process a non-settlement visa and if nothing has been published on the website, you can email the VFS call centre

 who will forward your email to the Embassy.
-The Embassy never responds to enquiries if they are contacted the time elapse.
+The Embassy never responds to enquiries if they are contacted beyond a stipulated time.

 The Embassies’ guide to visa processing times contains up-to-date data on the time taken to process visa applications in every visa application centre, by visa category.
 The information is updated each month and you can find out the recent processing times from ‘Track you application